The Golden Age of Sexuality

 Question: I’m a 29-year-old male and I feel like my sexual relationship with my boyfriend of six months has hit a plateau.
 I’m pretty kinky, but he seems to be very vanilla.
 One of my favorite activities with previous partners is urinating on each other, but I’m nervous that he would think I’m a “pervert” if I even mention that.
 I really like this guy and do not want to push him away, but I also feel like my sex life is lacking without this.
 Suggestions?

-Are you excited you may have found the love of your life, but worried you’ll never get to cultivate that love by peeing on him?
+Are you excited you may have found the love of your life, but are worried you’ll never get to foster that love by peeing on him?
 While there may not be a Hallmark card that can express your specific interest to your boyfriend, there are plenty of strategies you can utilize to assertively and sensitively communicate your desires.

 As I say in most of my articles, this conversation can be approached delicately by sharing a host of sexual interests and fantasies.
 Start slow.
 Do not lay down the urine card on the first hand.
 Share more common interests first, like blindfolding and toe sucking, before raising the ante.
 This will help both of you build a tolerance to the vulnerability.
-It’s a fun game, back and forth, slowly testing each other’s acceptance before someone plays the trump card and discloses he wants to role-play eating your brain.
+It’s a fun game, back and forth, slowly testing each other’s acceptance before someone plays the ace card and discloses he wants to role-play eating your brain.

 What about pissing in the afternoon after consuming plenty of water instead of excreting the highly concentrated amber pulp in the morning?
 Can you just watch each other urinate?
 Pee into cups and splash it on yourself?
 How about filling up squirt guns and having some backyard summertime fun?

 It’s your sex life; get creative with it.

 But despite the negotiating, he has a right to place any type of boundary on the behavior, including a strict “pee only goes in the potty” policy.
 And he should not feel ashamed or guilty for asserting these boundaries.